StephenBarnes/FactorioModScripts/README.md

 * [Creative Space Platform Hub](https://mods.factorio.com/mod/creative-space-platform-hub) by Quezler is useful for testing stuff involving space platforms.
 * [Noise Tools](https://mods.factorio.com/mod/noise-tools) by Earendel can be used to visualize noise expressions.
 * [Circuit connector placement helper](https://mods.factorio.com/mod/circuit-connector-placement-helper) by Quezler is useful for choosing and placing the circuit connectors of buildings.
+* [Style Explorer](https://mods.factorio.com/mod/style-explorer) by _CodeGreen lets you look through styles for GUIs.
 * A planner mod like [Factory Planner](https://mods.factorio.com/mod/factoryplanner) by Therenas is useful for balancing recipes.
-For example, comparing the raw materials needed to make your modded circuit with the raw materials needed to make base-game blue circuits, or comparing the number of machines and electric energy needed by different recipe paths with the same end product.
+For example, you can use it to compare the raw materials needed to make your new circuit item with the raw materials needed to make base-game blue circuits, or compare the number of machines and electric power needed by different recipe paths with the same end product.

 ### Libraries